iconmaster5326/YGOJSON/README.md

 # Python API Changelog

+## 0.5.1

+* Added support for the new red and blue foil secret rares, and improved support for the purple foil ultra rares.
+* Bugfixes for database generation.

 ## 0.5.0

 * Replaced some common strings with enumeration values.
 Expanded `Format`, and added `Language` and `Locale`.